 These are warning signs and both mean you need to take some action now.

-Tip two: Check the pipes and gutters for leaks
+Check the pipes and gutters for leaks

 A common cause of damp is a leaking pipe or gutter, allowing water to get in where it should not be.